sergi/xslty/README.md

 ```
 xslty source.xml style.xsl
 ```
 The order of parameters is important.
 The source XML has to always go first, followed by the XSLT transformation file.
+Any result of the transformation will come out to STDOUT, while errors will come out to SDTERR, as expected.

 ## License